+Item Vehicle Requirements

+1 25 year old vehicle A vehicle that is

+(a) at least 25 years old, and

+(b) maintained or restored to a condition that conforms to the original manufacturer's specifications.

-Item Vehicle Requirements 2 15 year old vehicle A vehicle that is (a) at least 15 years old and (i) no longer produced, or (ii) of limited availability, and (b) maintained or restored to a condition that conforms to the original manufacturer's specifications.
-3 Modified motor vehicle A vehicle (a) that was manufactured in 1974 or earlier, (a.1) that is registered in British Columbia as a 1974 or earlier model, and (b) to which a person who is not a manufacturer of motor vehicles has done one or more of the following: (i) altered the body of the motor vehicle so that it resembles, but is no longer identical in appearance to, the original body of the motor vehicle; (ii) altered or replaced one or more of the following so that they differ from the manufacturer's available original equipment options for the model year of that motor vehicle: (A) the chassis; (B) the power train; (C) the steering and braking mechanical components.
+2 15 year old vehicle A vehicle that is

+(a) at least 15 years old and

+(i) no longer produced, or

+(ii) of limited availability, and

+(b) maintained or restored to a condition that conforms to the original manufacturer's specifications.

+3 Modified motor A vehicle

+vehicle (a) that was manufactured in 1974 or earlier,

+(a.1) that is registered in British Columbia as a 1974 or earlier model, and

+(b) to which a person who is not a manufacturer of motor vehicles has done one or more of the following:

+(i) altered the body of the motor vehicle so that it resembles, but is no longer identical in appearance to, the original body of the motor vehicle;

+(ii) altered or replaced one or more of the following so that they differ from the manufacturer's available original equipment options for the model year of that motor vehicle:

+(A) the chassis;

+(B) the power train;

+(C) the steering and braking mechanical components.